 If there is another parent listed on the birth certificate that the individual states is not the biological parent, the individual needs to verify this information.
 The Secretary or delegate needs to be satisfied that parentage is not established by the evidence.
 Evidence of parentage could be provided through a court ruling, a DNA test, or a separate statutory declaration from each party.
 Legal Aid, or other legal entities, may be able to assist the individual with undergoing DNA testing or seeking other evidence to establish parentage.

 If the individual knows who the other parent is and the grounds for presumption of parentage are not met, the individual must take legal action to establish parentage.

-If an individual claims not to know who the father of the child is, it may be because they are afraid of violence or have other good grounds for an exemption from taking maintenance action.
-The individual must be referred to a social worker.
-If the social worker is satisfied that the individual does not know the identity of the father, an exemption may be given.
+If an individual claims not to know who the other parent of the child is, it may be because they are afraid of violence or have other good grounds for an exemption from taking maintenance action.
+In these circumstances, the individual must be referred to a social worker.
+If the social worker or service officer with appropriate delegation is satisfied that the individual does not know the identity of the other parent, an exemption may be given.

 Note: It is not intended that a letter from Legal Aid in itself would be an evidentiary method.

 Policy reference: FA Guide 126.96.36.199 Proof of parentage

 - a court has said the potential payer is not the parent